 - Confirmations for destructive actions

 They may seem subtle, but microinteractions can dramatically improve task completion and reduce frustration, which in turn lowers support tickets.
+Purposeful micro-delays can also increase trust when feedback is immediate and easy to understand.

 Hot Trend 2026: Haptic and subtle auditory feedback in web apps and mobile interfaces, enhancing trust and interaction clarity.